Introduction to Transformers: an NLP Perspective: Efficient Models

 A second approach is to use downsampling to compress the sequence into a shorter one.
 A typical method of downsampling is strided convolution, which has been widely used in computer vision and speech processing.
-For example, suppose there is a sequence of $m$ vectors $\in \mathbb{R}^d$.
-We can develop a filter with a width of $2$ and a stride of $2$.
-By taking the sequence as input, the filter produces a sequence of $\frac{m}{2}$ new vectors $\in \mathbb{R}^d$, and so we have a reduction rate of $2$.
+For example, suppose there is a sequence of $m$ vectors in $\mathbb{R}^d$.
+We can define a filter with a width of $2$ and a stride of $2$.
+By taking the sequence as input, the filter produces a sequence of $\frac{m}{2}$ new vectors in $\mathbb{R}^d$, and so we have a reduction factor of $2$.
 Also, we can stack multiple convolutional layers or pooling layers to achieve a desired level of length reduction, called \textbf{progressive downsampling}.
-However, it seems inevitable that downsampling will lead to information loss \citep{han-etal:2020contextnet,burchi-and-vielzeuf:2021efficient}.
-We need to consider a trade-off between the compressed sequence length and the performance of downstream systems \citep{xu-etal:2023bridging}.
+However, it seems inevitable that downsampling will lead to information loss~\citep{han-etal:2020contextnet,burchi-and-vielzeuf:2021efficient}.
+We need to consider a trade-off between the compressed sequence length and the performance of downstream systems~\citep{xu-etal:2023bridging}.

 In NLP, the problem of sequence compression is also closely related to the problem of tokenizing input strings.
 Therefore, tokenization is a practical approach that can be taken to address the length issue.
 Segmenting a string into small tokens (such as characters) generally reduces the sparsity of the data, which makes it easier to learn the embeddings of these tokens, but such approaches often lead to a long sequence.
-By contrast, we will have a shorter sequence if we segment the input string into larger units, but this will suffer from sparse data.
-In deterministic tokenization methods, which produce tokenization results using statistics collected from the entire dataset, the sequence length can be somehow controlled by adjusting some hyper-parameter, for example, in byte pair encoding \citep{sennrich:2016neural}, increasing the size of the vocabulary generally reduces the number of the resulting tokens.
-Another way to obtain an appropriate sequence of tokens is to use a model for choosing among tokenization candidates \citep{kudo:2018subword,provilkov-etal:2020bpe}.
-As with many probabilistic models for text generation, in this case, we can add priors to the criterion for tokenization selection so that we can express a preference for shorter sequences over longer sequences.
+By contrast, we will have a shorter sequence if we segment the input string into larger units, but this may suffer from data sparsity.
+In deterministic tokenization methods, which produce tokenization results using statistics collected from the entire dataset, the sequence length can be controlled to some extent by adjusting specific hyperparameters, for example, in byte pair encoding~\citep{sennrich:2016neural}, increasing the size of the vocabulary generally reduces the number of resulting tokens.
+Another way to obtain an appropriate sequence of tokens is to use a model for choosing among tokenization candidates~\citep{kudo:2018subword,provilkov-etal:2020bpe}.
+As with many probabilistic models for text generation, in this case, we can incorporate priors to the criterion for tokenization selection so that we can express a preference for shorter sequences over longer sequences.